All Episodes

 They may have had someone who was talking to them in the campaign.

-But, you know, the focus here, as it was with the intelligence community, is not on the campaign per se, but what the Russians were doing to try to instantiate themselves in the campaign or to influence or leverage it.
+But, you know, the focus here, and as it was with the intelligence community, is not on the campaign per se, but what the Russians were doing to try to instantiate themselves in the campaign or to influence or leverage it.

-And I think it's hugely dangerous if someone like that is exposed because the danger to that person, not to mention the reluctance of others to be informants for the FBI, and the FBI gains a lot of valuable information from informants.
+And I think it's hugely dangerous if someone like that is exposed because the danger to that person, not to mention the reluctance of others to be informants for the FBI.

 So to me, this is incredible.

-Former director of national intelligence.
+Former director of national intelligence, yeah, that's pretty incredible.

-Can somebody please hand this man a copy of our Constitution?
+Okay, can somebody please hand this man a copy of our Constitution?

 You know, against, you know, we do have a Fourth Amendment protection against unreasonable search and seizure.